dependabot/dependabot-core/CONTRIBUTING.md

-# Feedback and contributing to Dependabot Core
+# Feedback and contributions to Dependabot

-Want to give us feedback on Dependabot, or contribute to it?
+👋 Want to give us feedback on Dependabot, or contribute to it?
 That's great!
-Here are a couple of guidelines that will help you contribute.
+Here are a some quick guidelines that will help.

 #### Overview